CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **After scanning the item, auto return to** – choose to go either to the Document Details or stay on the Quantity form after scanning an Item barcode

 **PF Pick Order PopUp Timer checkpoint** – None, Select the base document, Select Item on the list, Pick quantity to the first line, Save Document.
+It is possibile to set pop-up timer checkpoint for one of the points.

-**Copy available quantities to the Quantity box in Pick Order** – copies remaining quantity to the quantity box.
+**Copy available quantities to the Quantity box in Pick Order** – copies available quantity to the quantity box.

 **Enable Substitutes Items in Pick Order** – the option allows use in Pick Order.
 The option can be deactivated when not needed.

+**Block creation of new Pick Orders** - block adding items from different Manufatruing Orders - removes button from the Add tooltip.
     <details>
-    <summary>Block creation of new Pick Orders</summary>
+    <summary>Click here to expand</summary>
     <div>
     ![Pick Order](./media/production/items-to-pick-order.png)
     </div>